Citroën SM: Technical innovations

 If the driver released the steering wheel, then the steering would center back to the straight ahead position.
-It was geared for minimal steering input – with 2 turns from lock to lock, often described as like a go kart.
+It was geared for minimal steering input – with two turns from lock to lock, it is often described as go kart-like.

 Many contemporary reviewers remarked that this system would take at least 80 km of driving to become familiar, but once the driver is accustomed to the system, then traditional steering feels old-fashioned.

 This steering was controversial at the time – the exaggerated, strong-arm steering inputs required in contemporary cars could cause abrupt manoeuvres in the SM.
 When the SM was cast as a TV series regular on The Protectors (1972), the lead actress refused to drive it, because of the familiarization required from the steering.

 The DIRAVI steering is self-centering and fully powered (as opposed to hydraulically assisted).
 This feature allows the front wheels to run near-zero caster, and means that there is no camber change as lock is applied, and also ensures that the maximum amount of tyre area is in contact with the road at all times.

 The wiper mechanism, when on the "low speed" setting, is 'sensitive' to rain, by measuring the current needed to drive the wiper motor, while the steering column is adjustable in both height and reach.

 The braking system, adapted from the DS, employs disc brakes at all four corners (the DS has drums at the rear), with the front brakes being inboard, and cooled via large ducts on the front underside of the car.
 The hydraulic braking pressure front to rear balance is self-adjusting according to the weight in the rear of the car, so on hard braking the entire car lowers evenly.